ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-6. Suppose that you take $100$ random newborn puppies and determine that the average weight is $1$ pound with the population standard deviation of $0.12$ pounds.
+Q. Suppose that you take $100$ random newborn puppies and determine that the average weight is $1$ pound with the population standard deviation of $0.12$ pounds.
 Assuming the weight of newborn puppies follows a normal distribution, calculate the $95\\%$ confidence interval for the average weight of all newborn puppies.

 <details><summary><b>Answer</b></summary>